Platform is a concept that is relatively new to publishing. But it’s burrowed into the business in a big way. Especially for nonfiction authors.

-What are you already doing?
+Consider what you already doing.
 Where does your work appear now?
 Or perhaps, where do you appear now?
 For instance, do you have a website?
 Do you write a blog?
 Do you host a podcast?
 What social media do you use?

 Most of us have at least one social media channel.
 If you don’t, consider starting at least one.
 You’re here to build relationships, it’s not just push messaging.
-If all you ever tweet is “Buy my book!” you’ll do nowt but annoy.
+You can’t build any relationship if all you ever post is “Buy my book!”
 Certainly, you want to mention your upcoming book, you might even engage your audience about what they want to see in that book or which book cover they prefer.
 But, you also need to react, comment, respond, post or link to posts that are relevant to your book and your audience.
 Follow and engage with people you think will benefit from your book—your target audience.

 Consider writing reviews and guest blogging.
 These can give you greater reach if your owned media has a small audience.

 With Covid-19, digital marketing is even more important than ever.
 But, platform doesn’t only refer to digital.
-Your platform includes professional associations, service clubs, volunteer boards, social clubs or groups, your congregation, your alma mater.
+Your platform also includes, for instance, professional associations, service clubs, volunteer boards, social clubs or groups, your congregation, your alma mater.